 An IVC filter is a small medical device inserted into the inferior vena cava (IVC), the largest vein in the body, to prevent potentially fatal blood clots that sometimes occur after surgery or injuries.
-They are most commonly used in people at risk of pulmonary embolism or deep vein thrombosis (DVT) when prescription blood thinners (like Xarelto) are not a viable option.
+They are most commonly used in people at risk of pulmonary embolism or deep vein thrombosis (DVT) when prescription blood thinners are not a viable option.

 Purpose of IVC Filters